kubmin logo kubmin by ksctl The kubmin dispatch Vol. 01 · Cost & Efficiency

 Everyone ships faster with AI.
 Nobody checks the cost.
 Kubmin does.

 Per-workload cost and efficiency tracking across deployments.
-The missing layer between your workloads and your bill.
+The missing layer between your workloads and your bill — now for clusters you create or import.

 Kubmin dashboard showing workload cost, energy, and efficiency metrics